-Monroe College Acceptance Rate, GPA and Admission Requirements
+Monroe College Acceptance Rate, GPA, and Admission Requirements

-Given the low acceptance rate, strong academic performance and extracurricular involvement are crucial.
-However, since the acceptance rate is not below 20%, you still have a chance even if your GPA is not excellent.
-You can compensate for a lower GPA by scoring high on the SAT, ACT, and taking IB or AP courses.
+As the acceptance rate is above 50%, you still have a chance if your GPA is not excellent.
+You can make up for a lower GPA by scoring high on the SAT, and ACT, and taking IB or AP courses.

-A well-written letter of recommendation, participation in co-curricular and extracurricular activities, and strong interpersonal communication skills can enhance your chances of admission.
+Additionally, a well-written letter of recommendation, your participation in co-curricular and extracurricular activities, and your interpersonal communication skills can enhance your admission chances.

 Monroe College Admission Requirements